PFTL/website/content/blog/22_Step_by_step_qt.rst

     def initialize(self):
         self.cap = cv2.VideoCapture(self.cam_num)

 In the ``__init__`` method we define ``self.cap`` as None because it is a style rule to define all the attributes of the class in the initialization.
 In that way, you can see very quickly what attributes you will have available.
-It will also allow you to check whether the ``cap`` is available before you try to do something with it.
+It will also allow you to check whether the ``cap`` is defined before you try to do something with it.
 With these changes, you will also need to update the example at the bottom of the file:

 .. code-block:: python